 Strengthening the organizing and leadership capacity of informal women workers fosters economic self-reliance and increases women's participation in politics, governance and management.
 Through this project, women leaders have gained skills and knowledge, including about decision-making processes of policymakers, how government spending allocations are decided, and how informal workers' organizations can participate in those decisions.

-This project also aims to raise awareness among policymakers that the majority of those living in poverty are working people, and these workers have specific needs to reduce their risks and increase their potential to overcome poverty.
-This is being done through research, and by helping women informal workers collectively raise their voices and engage in dialogue and sharing.
+This project also worked, through research and by helping amplify the voices of women in decision-making platforms, to raise awareness among policymakers that the majority of those living in poverty are working, and these workers have specific needs to reduce their risks and increase their potential to overcome poverty.

 This project has received support from Funding Leadership and Opportunities for Women (FLOW), Government of the Netherlands, Ministry of Foreign Affairs.